zentrum-lexikographie/dwdsmor/README.md

   [bindings](https://github.com/gremid/sfst-transduce).

 [Java (JDK) >= v8](https://openjdk.java.net/)
-: The extraction of lexicon entries from DWDS/XML articles files is implemented in XSLT 2, for which [Saxon-HE](https://www.saxonica.com/) is used as the runtime environment.
+: The extraction of lexicon entries from XML documents in the DWDS format is implemented in XSLT 2, for which [Saxon-HE](https://www.saxonica.com/) is used as the runtime environment.
 The conversion of the whole dictionary (or larger parts) is orchestrated via a [Clojure](https://clojure.org/) script, running multiple XSLT pipelines in parallel and doing some pre- and postprocessing.
   Saxon and Clojure both require a Java runtime.

 [SFST](https://www.cis.uni-muenchen.de/~schmid/tools/SFST/)
 : a C++ library and toolbox for finite state transducers (FSTs); please take a